alptekinsunnetci/honeypot/README.md

-The result is a consistent Windows DC: **Microsoft-IIS/10.0 + ASP.NET** on HTTP, **Microsoft FTP Service**, **Microsoft Telnet Service**, **SQL Server 2019 (15.0.4415)**, **MySQL 5.7.44**, **Redis 7.2.4**, AD LDAP, `CONTOSO\WIN-DC01` over NetBIOS, and a `CONTOSO.LOCAL` Kerberos KDC.
+The result is a consistent Windows DC: **Microsoft-IIS/10.0 + ASP.NET** on HTTP, **Microsoft FTP Service**, **Microsoft Telnet Service**, **SQL Server 2019 (15.0.4415)**, **MySQL 5.7.44**, **Redis 7.2.4**, AD LDAP, `CONTOSO\WIN-DC01` over NetBIOS, and a `CONTOSO.LOCAL` Kerberos KDC that answers username enumeration like real AD (`PREAUTH_REQUIRED` for known accounts vs `PRINCIPAL_UNKNOWN` for the rest).

 **Timing.** Each pot sleeps a random window before its first response (DNS 1–15 ms, RDP 30–150 ms, HTTP 20–300 ms, …) — override any with